 The primary function of the Execution Committee is to exercise the powers and authority of the board in intervals between meetings of the board within the limits set out in the Charter of the Execution Committee.
 The Execution Committee exercises business judgment to act in what the committee members reasonably believe to be in the best interest of the Company and its shareholders.
 All powers exercised by the Execution Committee are ratified at board meetings.
 This Committee convenes as often as it determines to be necessary or appropriate.
-During 2011, the Execution Committee comprised Peter Gray (Chairman), Dr. Bruce Given and Ciaran Murray.
-At the Company's Board meeting on February 13, 2012 composition of the Execution committee was amended to comprise Ciaran Murray (Chairman), Bruce Given and Brennan.
+During 2012, the Execution Committee comprised Ciaran Murray (Chairman), Dr. Bruce Given and Brendan Brennan.
+In February 2013, composition of the Execution Committee was amended to comprise Ciaran Murray (Chairman), Thomas Lynch and Brendan Brennan.